Mzmou/Mzmou/README.md

   - **C/C++**: Proficient in systems programming, performance optimization, and embedded systems.
   - **Verilog**: Familiar with hardware description languages for digital circuit design.

-### AI Expertise
-- **Reinforcement Learning**: Proficient in designing systems that learn from actions and rewards.
-- **AI & Statistics Libraries**: Extensive experience with the most widely used libraries in the AI field, such as TensorFlow, PyTorch, Scikit-learn, NumPy, and others.

 ### Project Experience
 - Led and contributed to several **academic and independent projects** spanning **machine learning**, **signal processing**, **digital systems**, and **hardware design**.

-## Aspirations
-My dream is to explore **innovative research in NLP**, combining my strengths in machine learning and formal methods to build smarter, ethical, and robust AI systems.

 ## Contact
 Feel free to connect if you share similar interests or want to collaborate on exciting projects!
 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/marziyeh-mousavi-58728b254/).